A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

 - Clean water reservoir to wet the roller (at least 500ml)

-- Dirty water reservoir to collect used mop water (at least 400ml)
+- Dirty water reservoir to collect wastewater (at least 400ml)

-- A rechargeable battery – needs to be near a power point for at least 20 minutes of cleaning time.
+- A rechargeable battery – for at least 20 minutes of cleaning time.

-- Stand and cleaning tray and access to a sink for disposing of dirty water and cleaning rollers
+- Access to a sink for disposing of dirty water and manual cleaning

 - Optionally steam, but that is dangerous to many hard floor surfaces